-A student-designed Individualized Major can be a great way to build bridges between disciplines, appealing to your own interests by making connections in a meaningful, academically rigorous fashion.
-It can also permit you to concentrate in an area of study too uncommon to support a regularly-offered major.
+A student-designed Individualized Major offers a way to build bridges between disciplines, appealing to the designer's own interests by making connections in a meaningful, academically rigorous fashion.
+It can also permit students to concentrate in an area of study too uncommon to support a regularly-offered major.

 The Individualized Major must be a coherent program of study that crosses disciplinary lines by combining courses from at least two disciplines.
 Any Individualized Major should adhere to the same principles of breadth, depth, and liberal-arts centered inquiry that the faculty has established for existing majors.
-Specific requirements include: At least 32 and no more than 56 semester hours; no more than 32 semester hours from the same disciplinary prefix; at least 12 upper-division semester hours and at least 12 lower-division semester hours; at least 4 Writing-centered semester hours, and an integrative senior capstone.
-If the Individualized Major is a second major, no more than 50% of the coursework in your first major may be counted towards it.
+Specific requirements include:

+- At least 32 and no more than 56 semester hours; - no more than 32 semester hours from the same disciplinary prefix; - at least 12 upper-division semester hours and at least 12 lower-division semester hours; - at least 4 Writing-centered semester hours, and - an integrative senior capstone.

+If the Individualized Major is a second major, no more than 50% of the coursework from the first major may be counted towards it.

-Proposals for Individualized Majors must be submitted no later than the end of the sophomore yearor, if you have transferred in more than 48 semester hours, no later than the end of your first semester at Willamette.
-Exceptions may be considered on a case-by-case basis if you are declaring an Individualized Major as a second major, or under other extraordinary circumstances.
+Proposals for Individualized Majors must be submitted no later than the end of the sophomore year or, for students who have transferred in more than 48 semester hours, no later than the end of the first semester at Willamette.
+Exceptions may be considered on a case-by-case basis for students declaring an Individualized Major as a second major, or under other extraordinary circumstances.
 Students seeking an exception should consult with the Faculty Associate Dean for Curriculum.